trickly/mech_wreck/README.md

 ![2](https://github.com/trickly/mech_wreck/blob/master/Screenshots/5.png?raw=true)

-A local Wi-fi multiplayer 2-D shooter, consisting of mechanical bots attempting to shoot at each other around a plethora of planets that have warped gravities.
+A local Wi-fi multiplayer 2-D shooter, consisting of mechanical bots attempting to shoot at each other around a plethora of exploding planets.

 ![1](https://raw.githubusercontent.com/trickly/mech_wreck/master/Screenshots/1.png)

 ##Gameplay
 The player takes control of a mechanical robot or "mech" and explores a gravity-controlled environment where they aim to shoot at their opponents with an arsenal of various projectiles.
 Numerous, destructible planets are available as footholds for the players.
 The gravity of each planet enacts a force of gravity on their surroundings, causing warping in the trajectories of the projectiles and even the players' movements.

 Playable through local Wi-Fi on Windows, Mac, and Android.
 Supports up to 4 players.

 ##Controls